-The court consists of a presiding judge, clerk of municipal court of record, two deputy court clerks and a prosecutor.The judge of this court is appointed by the City Council of the City of Taylor and is sworn to preserve, protect and defend the Constitution and the laws of the United States and Texas.
+The court consists of a presiding judge, clerk of municipal court of record, three deputy court clerks and a prosecutor.The judge of this court is appointed by the City Council of the City of Taylor and is sworn to preserve, protect and defend the Constitution and the laws of the United States and Texas.
 This court and its officers are dedicated to the fair and impartial administration of justice.

 Hours and Court Location